Can Cats Eat Eggs?

 The answer to this question depends on a few factors, including your cat’s size, age, and activity level.
 Generally speaking, you can feed your cat eggs in moderation as part of their regular diet.
 For adult cats, eggs can be offered a few times per week.

-It is essential to consult with your veterinarian first to determine the best feeding schedule for your cat.
-Keep in mind that it is always important to monitor how your cat responds to any new food, including eggs, and discontinue feeding it if there are any adverse reactions.
+Consult with your veterinarian first to determine the best feeding schedule for your cat.
+Remember that it is always important to monitor how your cat responds to any new food, including eggs, and discontinue feeding it if there are any adverse reactions.

 As a rule of thumb, you should never give raw eggs to your cat as they can contain bacteria that can make them ill.
 Always ensure that the eggs you feed your cat are fully cooked before offering them.